ababaian/VIRUSxDISCVRY/tools/ORFfinder.md

 # ORFfinder
 written by: Nuan Wen

 [8 minutes] Welcome to the tutorial for ORFfinder.
 This tool helps researchers to find the open reading frame (ORF) quickly.
 An ORF is a sequence of DNA or RNA that potentially codes for a protein.
-This tool will find the ORF based on the start codon you specify until a stop codon appears.
+This tool will find the ORF based on the start codon (ATG as default) you specify until a stop codon (TGA, TAA, TAG) appears.
 Additionally, it provides you with the corresponding amino acid sequences and shortcuts to BLAST, which makes the preparation work for virus discovery easier to carry out.

 **Tutorial Objective**: By finishing this tutorial, you will be able to use ORFfinder to find the open reading frame efficiently and meaningfully.